What Is the Soil Carbon Pool?

 This article was adapted from “Assessing Soil Health: Soil Carbon Cycling and Storage” first published on Nov 3, 2020 in Crops & Soils magazine.
-You can find the original article here.

 The short answer: A “carbon pool” is any part of the climate system with the capacity to store, accumulate, or release carbon, according to the European Union.
 The soil carbon pool includes all the carbon in the soil, but the size of the soil carbon pool can be changed depending on management.

 The soil carbon pool is important because it contains more carbon than the plant and atmospheric carbon pools combined.

 Break it down: Soil microbes (bacteria and fungi), plant matter, decaying animal tissue, and fecal material all contribute to the soil carbon pool.
 This pool is constantly changing as new carbon is added.
 Some carbon is converted by soil microbes back to carbon dioxide or partially decomposed into microbial waste products that remain in the soil.

 - You can divide up the soil carbon pool based on chemical characteristics or biological availability.
 For example, some of the soil carbon can be extracted by water and some will react with enzymes produced by microbes in the soil.

 - These different ways to analyze the types of carbon in the soil can provide insight into how soils might be changing that might not be as easily detected by analyzing total soil carbon.
 You can read more about measurements and methods for understanding total soil carbon here.

 Why does it matter?
 Measurements of total soil organic carbon and soil organic matter quantify the entire soil carbon pool, but other carbon measurements can potentially indicate how soils will respond to management.
 These other carbon indicators may be able to give growers a more complete understanding of carbon cycling in their fields by showing the soil’s response to adoption of soil health practices (see table 1, from Liptzin et al, 2022).